 The leader of Phobos (the paramilitary wing of The Bullingdon Club), Sir Roderick Cumstain talks us through the proposed changes:

 A is for Alpha.
 Well, at least, it used to be.
 Many people may be unaware that Alpha is the first letter of the Greek alphabet.
 Greece, of course, is in Europe and Britain is in a continent all of its own.
 So from now on A will be for ASBO.
 I’m not entirely sure what an ASBO is but I understand that many children of lesser breeding have to work very hard to get one.
 I feel that we should acknowledge that effort.

-C used to stand for Charlie which none of us actually take, of course.
-But out of sight, out of mind, what?
+C for Charlie?
+Awkward!
+None of us actually take it, of course, or even know what it is.
+But out of sight, out of mind, eh?
 Best kept on the old QT, I feel.
 We will replace it with COVID to remind the old public what a bang-up job the chaps in the House have done for us all.

 D is for Delta.
-According to Fishy, that’s also a Greek letter so that also gets the old heave-ho.
-After a rather decent result at 25-1 the other day, I propose that we name it Derby after our finest horse race (not that dreadful, little town in the north).
+According to my good chum Fishy Gove, that’s also a Greek letter, so that also gets the old heave-ho.
+After a rather decent result at 25-1, the other day, I propose that we name it Derby after our finest horse race (not that dreadful, little town in the north).

 F is for Foxtrot.
 A perfectly fine way to fling around a filly, if you ask me.
 But as we all know, there’s nothing better than gratuitous change.
 So we’ll be changing it to Farage after that chap that worked out that you only have to drink beer to look like a man of the people.

 G for Golf?
 A damned fine game but sadly, some ghastly Krauts decided to name a car after it.
 We shall replace it with God, which is of course, what we cry for Harry, for England and Saint George or some such rot.